Nick Margevicius

-Nicholas Phillip Margevicius (/mɑːrˈɡævɪtʃɪs/ mar-GAV-ih-chiss; born June 18, 1996) is an American professional baseball pitcher who is a free agent.
+Nicholas Phillip Margevicius (/mɑːrˈɡævɪtʃɪs/ mar-GAV-ih-chiss; born June 18, 1996) is an American professional baseball pitcher for the Long Island Ducks of the Atlantic League of Professional Baseball.
 He has previously played in Major League Baseball (MLB) for the San Diego Padres and Seattle Mariners, and in the Chinese Professional Baseball League (CPBL) for the TSG Hawks.

 Amateur career

 Margevicius attended Saint Ignatius High School in Cleveland, Ohio.
 After high school, Margevicius attended Rider University, where he played college baseball.
 In 2016, he played collegiate summer baseball with the Wareham Gatemen of the Cape Cod Baseball League.
 In 2017, as a junior, he went 6-4 with a 2.89 ERA in 14 games (13 starts).